ajanecka97/MovieApp/README.md

-# Udacity---MovieApp
+# MovieApp

-This is an educational project for Udacity Android Developer Nanodegree.
+This is an educational project with the purpose of learning Java and Android.

 To run this app, make sure You added your API key from themoviedb.org to the file gradle.properties